GeoscienceAustralia/ML-preprocessing/README.md

 # geo-wavelets
 2D Wavelet decomposition/reconstruction for raster data

+## Dependencies:

+There are no major additional dependencies other than the ones defined below, which are already available on Gadi.

 ## Running on Gadi:

-Load modules and define paths as follows:
+Load modules and define paths (amend as required) as follows for interactive runs:

 ```
 module purge